Work with a M.A.S.T.E.R. emcee for your next event. Here’s how you can identify a host who personifies the word “master” in master of ceremonies.

 If you are emceeing a meeting, here’s a tip for great transitions:

 Listen first.
 Then reflect back to the audience what they are feeling at a particular moment.
 If you sense they want to applaud a speaker for an extended time, help them do it.

-If you sense that that audience is getting bored or restless, lead them in a standing/stretching exercise.
+If you sense that attendees are getting bored or restless, lead them in a standing/stretching exercise.

-If you are following a moving story, impact testimonial, or emotional video, give the audience a moment to take it in.
+If you are following a moving story, impact testimonial, or emotional video, give attendees a moment to take it in.
 “Wow…that was powerful.
 Let’s take a second to let that sink in.
 (Pause) That was so uplifting.
 Thank you, Madeline…”

 Big Tip: As the meeting organizer, the BIG secret to great transitions is simple, but often neglected.
 Go over your working schedule (I call it a “run sheet”) with your MC prior to the meeting.

 In fact, make sure all of your presenters have a printed copy of this timeline!

 The fifth ingredient of a marvelous emcee is his or her ability to encourage your group to laugh, think, applaud, take action, appreciate, and feel glad they attended.
 What you are looking for is an MC who knows how to uplift your attendees.

 Here is another acronym you may find helpful here.
 Oh no, not another acronym!
 Yes, you’ll love this one.

 The right emcee at your ceremony is one who uses her head and lots of HEART: Humor, Encouragement, Attitude, Reliability, and Team spirit.